Sholofly/lghorizon/README.md

-# WARNING: This component replaces the Arris DCX960 component.
-For now it only supports Ziggo (NL)
+# WARNING: This component replaces the Arris DCX960 component and is in Alpha status

 ### DISCLAIMER:

 - Remove Arris DCX960 first!
 - It's not in HACS yet, So manual installation required. (it's just download and copy paste)
-- It only supports Ziggo until I figured out the other login sequences for Telenet, Magenta, UPC, Virgin
+- It only supports Ziggo, Magenta, UPC, Virgin (IE) until I figured out the login sequences for Telenet and Virgin media (GB)
 - It doesn't support services yet
 - It doesn't support recordings yet
 - Submit feature requests and errors here: https://github.com/Sholofly/lghorizon/